 Conventional mortgages follow the rules set by Fannie Mae or Freddie Mac and are not backed by the federal government.

-You must also be able to show that you can afford their existing mortgage and the monthly loan payments.
+You must also be able to show that you can afford your existing mortgage and the monthly loan payments.

-Most lenders expect you to have at least six months of cash set aside to cover both mortgage obligations.
+Most lenders expect rental property owners to have at least six months of cash set aside to cover both mortgage obligations.